trendscenter/Coinstac_VBM_computation/README.md

 At the end of the computation , the output is written to stdout in json with the property "success" set to true/false indicating whether the algorithm ran successfully or failed

+Dockerfile_build_from_scratch builds everything from scratch, downloads packages from online Dockerfile sources from trendscenter/coinstac_nipype_spm_mcr_afni_centos7 and just uploads the current scripts into the docker.

 For vbm+regression, use test/inputspec_vbm_regression.json as inputspec.json

 if you use sample data in test directory, example output below: